abersager/spotify-proxy/README.md

 - Note your **Client ID** and **Client Secret**
 - Add callback URL: `https://your-worker-name.your-subdomain.workers.dev/callback`

-### 3. **Complete Web Setup**
+### 3. **Complete OAuth Setup**
-- Enter your Spotify credentials in the web form
+- After setting secrets, visit `/setup` to connect your Spotify account
-- Click "Connect Spotify Account" to authorize
+- Authorize the app to access your Spotify data
 - Test your endpoints!

 ### 4. **Start Using Your Proxy**